dteviot/dteviot.github.io/Projects/webToEpub_PrivacyPolicy.md

 However, as WebToEpub is hosted inside a Web Browser (e.g. Chrome) WebToEpub has no control over what Chrome does with your URLs.
 Of course, the Web Browser would be doing this anyway (if WebToEpub was not present.)
 If that concerns you, use Firefox.

-In addition to the above, if you use the WebToEpub's Default Parser to process a site (and WebToEpub will tell you when it's doing that) WebToEpub records the site's host name.
+In addition to the above, if you use WebToEpub's Default Parser to process a site (and WebToEpub will tell you when it's doing that) WebToEpub records the site's host name.
 This is so it can configure the Default Browser should you want to create another EPUB from the site.
 Note, this isn't that much different from the Web Browser recording your history.
 If this is a concern, send me an email (see section "Contact Privacy Officer" below for contact details.)

+In addition to the above, as of build 0.0.0.71 a "Reading List" has been added to WebToEpub.
+What this does is: when asked, record web sites so you can easily revisit them later to see if there's new content.
+Obviously, if you tell WebToEpub to record a site, its going to store the URL of the web site.
+This information is stored on the local PC, and again isn't that much different from the Web Browser recording your history.
+If this is a concern, DON'T add any sites to the Reading List.
+WebToEpub will only add sites when requested.

 ### Log Data
 WebToEpub does not have a log file.